xamarin/flex/README.md

 ```

 The test suite doesn't provide full coverage at this stage (as many parameters are in play) and needs more work.

+## License

+flex is distributed under the terms of the MIT license.
+See the `LICENSE.txt` file for more information.